When you need something fast and reliable, but don't want the hassle of building a cloud environment.

 Yes, as long as you have configured the appropriate firewall rules.
 We suggest you restrict traffic so you only accept traffic from your own VMs' private IPs to reduce the chance that another client's VMs can talk to your VMs.

-We charge for all outbound data transfers originating from your VM, regardless of where that traffic is headed.
-We have a very low data transfer price, so typically data transfer charges are minimal, including those for Internet-bound traffic.
+We include 5TiB of outbound data transfers from your VM at no additional cost.
+Beyond 5TiB, We charge for all outbound data transfers originating from your VM, regardless of where that traffic is headed.
+We have a very low data transfer price ($0.005/GiB), so typically data transfer charges are minimal, including those for Internet-bound traffic.

 All VMs are created on the same network, which is behind 1:1 NAT to your public IP.
 So, every VM is assigned a private IP which is translated to a public IP when traffic is sent outbound to the Internet, and vice-versa when traffic is sent inbound from the Internet.
 VMs can talk to each other on the private network as long as you have appropriate firewall rules configured.
 IP and MAC addresses are filtered, so spoofing either is impossible.